SsilensioCrafter/EliteLogs/README.md

 ## 🛠️ Building

 1. Make sure JDK 8+ and Maven are installed.
-2. Run `mvn -DskipTests package` from the repository root.
+2. Run `mvn -f EliteLogs/pom.xml -DskipTests package` from the repository root (or `cd EliteLogs` first and then execute `mvn -DskipTests package`).
-   - Minimal ProtocolLib 5.1.0 APIs live in `src/stubs/java`; the build helper adds them during compilation and the jar plugin excludes them from the final artifact.
+   - Minimal ProtocolLib 5.1.0 APIs live in `EliteLogs/src/stubs/java`; the build helper adds them during compilation and the jar plugin excludes them from the final artifact.
 Production servers still need the real ProtocolLib plugin to capture DISCONNECT packets.

 ---